amadsen/verdaccio-clustering/README.md

 # Testing

 Testing has not been fully set up yet - the plan is to use `tape`.
-We do have a simple package in `test/verdaccio-clustering-test-pkg` that is simple for testing the various npm server endpoins.
+We do have a simple package in `test/verdaccio-clustering-test-pkg` that is simple for testing the various npm server endpoints.